Imbolc

 Imbolc as Threshold, Not Resolution

 Imbolc is often misunderstood as an early spring festival.
-In reality, it is a lesson in not arriving too soon.
+In reality, it's a lesson in not arriving too soon.

 The ground may still freeze.
 The weather may worsen.
 Hope, at this stage, must be quiet to survive.